eduard-balamatiuc/faf-pad-ghost-hunters/README.md

 #### Exposed API Endpoints

 - `POST /journal/users/{user_id}/entry/symptoms` - Consumed by Gateway
+    - Path Parameters:

+        `user_id` - ID of the User that calls this endpoint in order to select symptoms from the general pool of all possible symptoms.

     - Description

         User selects the symptoms from the list of available symptoms and receives output based on the difficulty: Easy - filters incompatible ghosts and symptoms, Medium - filters incompatible symptoms, Hard - no filtering is applied.